Skip to main content

 A-501 HFAC

-Awards and Recognition: He was recipient of the Brigham Young University’s Young Scholar Award (2002), the Kreighbaum Award from the Association for Education in Journalism and Mass Communication (AEJMC), an annual award presented to an outstanding journalism and mass communication educator in the nation under 40 years old.
+He was recipient of the Brigham Young University’s Young Scholar Award (2002), the Kreighbaum Award from the Association for Education in Journalism and Mass Communication (AEJMC), an annual award presented to an outstanding journalism and mass communication educator in the nation under 40 years old.
 It is one of the association’s highest honors (1998), and the first edition of Who’s Who Among the Media and Communications (1998).

 Prior to his arrival at BYU, Adams taught at universities in Texas and Ohio.
-His professional experience was as an administrative director of a magazine publishing company in Phoenix, Arizona.
+His professional experience was as an administrative director of a publishing company in Phoenix, Arizona.